aoenth/ConvertToPinyin/README.md

 # ConvertToPinyin

 ## Usage
 The package contains an extension on String with computed properties `romanized` and `pinyin`.
 The difference is that the latter contains the tone marks.
+Note that the conversion doesn't support Linux.
 ```swift
 import ConvertToPinyin